 The basis of a graduate financing plan is often through federally guaranteed loans.
 The programs available include the Federal Unsubsidized Stafford Loan, and the Federal Graduate PLUS Loan.
 Each of these loans requires an application.

 - Federal Unsubsidized Stafford Loan - Federal Unsubsidized Stafford Loans are not based on need.
 This loan is available to all US citizen and eligible noncitizen students, regardless of income.
-A borrower may have a Subsidized and an Unsubsidized Stafford loan, although the combined total may not exceed $20,500 per year.
-Interest rates are the same as the Stafford Loan.
+Total may not exceed $20,500 per year.
+Interest rates are se annually.
+Current interest rate is 5.84%.
 This loan has interest that accrues from the date of the disbursement of loan proceeds.
 Interest payments may be deferred while students attend school.
 Interest can be paid or may be added to the principal by your lender at your request (this is called capitalization of interest).
 Repayment of the principal commences six months after completion of studies.

 - Federal GRAD PLUS Loans – GRAD PLUS Loans are federally guaranteed and need is not a factor.
-GRAD PLUS is available to graduate students for up to the total cost of education minus aid.
-The current interest rate is fixed at 7.9%.
-There is a 2.5% origination/insurance fee.
-Repayment begins 60 days after receipt of the loan proceeds with up to ten years to repay.
-Interest and principal may be deferred in some circumstances.
+GRAD PLUS is available to graduate students for up to the total cost of education minus all other aid.
+The current interest rate is fixed at 6.84%.
+There is a 4.292% origination/insurance fee.
+Repayment begins six months after completion of studies up to ten years to repay.
 A credit analysis is required.
 Approval is based solely on good credit-income and personal debt are not factors in determining loan approval.

 Repayment of Federal Student Loans

-Repayment of Federal Direct Subsidized and Unsubsidized Loans begins six months after graduation or when a student drops below half-time enrollment.
+Repayment of Federal Direct Subsidized and Unsubsidized Loans and Grad Plus Loans begins six months after graduation or when a student drops below half-time enrollment.
 The length of repayment and monthly payment amounts depends on the outstanding loan balance, the interest rate, and repayment policies.
-Federal Direct Unsubsidized Loan borrowers with deferred interest will have the interest capitalized at the end of the inschool or grace period.
+Interest starts accruing once the loan has disbursed to MICA.